Polish folk dances

 Polish folk dances are a tradition rooted in ten centuries of Polish culture and history.
 Many of the dances stem from regional customs and historical events and are distinct from Czech, Slovak and Germanic styles.
 National dances include formal ballroom or ballet elements.
 Nowadays, the dances are only performed during major events, holidays or in tourist-oriented public spaces.

-The most notable and renowned dances of Poland, also known as Poland's National Dances, include the Krakowiak, Mazurka, Oberek, Polonaise and Bohemian Polka.
+The most notable and renowned dances of Poland, also known as Poland's National Dances, are the Krakowiak, Mazurka, Oberek, Polonaise and Bohemian Polka.
 A great promoter of Polish folk music abroad was pianist and composer Frédéric Chopin, who often incorporated folklore into his works.

 Overview

 Polish folk dances (singular: taniec ludowy, [ˈtaɲɛts luˈdɔvɨ]; plural: tańce ludowe [ˈtaɲtsɛ luˈdɔvɛ]) tend to be lively, energetic, and joyful.
 Hops, twirls, and athletic movements are common.
 Many dances involve a circle (Polish: koło [ˈkɔwɔ] "circle", kołem [ˈkɔwɛm] "in a circle") but also partners.

-National Dances
+National dances

 The Polish national dances are the Krakowiak, Kujawiak, Mazurek, Oberek, and Polonaise.
 These dances are classified as National, because almost every region in Poland has displayed a variety of these dances.
 Many of these dances were brought to the ballroom floor following Napoleon's expansion into Central and Eastern Europe, which brought French nobility imitating the Polish peasants style of dance, and adding flavors of ballet.